Volvo V60 review - MPG, CO2 and running costs

-Four-cylinder engines provide decent economy with plug-in hybrids promising the best economy and tax returns
+Four-cylinder engines provide decent economy, with plug-in hybrids promising the best economy

-The most powerful model in the lineup, the T8, manages to return respectable figures thanks to its plug-in hybrid powertrain.
-Official economy figures sit at 113 to 166mpg, but these are best taken with a pinch of salt – getting close to these will require fully charged batteries and a light right foot.
-In our test – incorporating a combination of backroad and urban driving – the T8 returned an average of 80mpg.
-CO2 figures sit at 39g/km – very good news for company car users.
+The most powerful cars in the V60 lineup, the T6 and the Polestar Engineered T8, manage to return impressive figures thanks to their plug-in hybrid powertrains.
+Official economy figures range from 113mpg to 156.9mpg, but these are best taken with a pinch of salt – getting close to these will require constant recharging of the batteries and a light right foot.
+In our test – incorporating a combination of backroad and urban driving – the T8 returned an average of 80mpg, which still represents efficient driving.
+CO2 figures for the T6 start from 41g/km, while the T8 is slightly higher at 50g/km.

 Volvo's focus on safety helps the V60 keep insurance groups low, with cars falling into Groups 24-32.
 This is slightly lower than insurance ratings for its rivals.

-The Volvo V60 is expected to hold on to around 40-45 per cent of its value after 3 years/36,000 miles, depending on which model you go for.
-The best performers are the D4 Momentum versions, although the V60's figures aren't brilliant when you consider the older BMW 3 Series Touring holds on to more of its value.
+The Volvo V60 is expected to hold on to around 41-48% of its value after 3 years/36,000 miles, with the best performer being the diesel Momentum version.
+Used values are almost on-par with the BMW 3 Series Touring rivals.

 In this review